-The term 'Trade Deficit' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Trade Deficit' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Trade deficits are unfavorable balances of trade.
 With a trade deficit, a greater valued amount of goods and services are being imported than are simultaneously being exported.
 This stands in contrast to trade surpluses that occur when a larger amount of goods and services are exported by a nation than are imported in return.
 Trade deficits are also called trade gaps.

 These trade deficits and trade surpluses are a part of the balance of trade, or net exports, which proves to be the total difference between imports’ and exports’ tangible value within a country’s economy during a particular time frame.
 The balance of trade results from the relationship of the country’s exports and imports.

 Economists have held varying opinions on how negative or non important that trade deficits might be.
 Some have said that issuing paper money not backed by anything other than faith and credit of a government in exchange for valuable produced goods is not a bad thing.
 Professor Milton Freedom, the founder of monetarism, is one of the main proponents of this particular point of view.
 He felt that what would likely happen is that high exports would raise the U.S. currency value, while high imports would lower the U.S. dollar value.

 Friedeman said that the worst case scenario for running trade imbalances would be that easily and inexpensively printed U.S. dollars would leave the country in order to pay for the excess imports versus exports.
 Friedman claimed that this produced the same result as if the country that earned the dollars through exports simply set them on fire and did not send them back to America.
 His policies became influential in the late 1970’s and early years of the 1980’s.